ryanallen/words-of-my-perfect-teacher/README.md

 <details id="53"><summary>Note <sup>53</sup></summary>The expression <i>'du byed kyi sdug sngal</i> which we have translated as <i>"the suffering of everything composite"</i> is explained as follows: <i>rgyu rkyen 'du byed nas sdug sngal 'byung</i>, "<i>when cause and circumstances come together suffering arises</i>."
 It is considered to be the source of the two other basic kinds of suffering and is described as <i>khyab pa</i>, omnipresent or all-pervading, in <a href="#saṃsāra">saṃsāra</a>.
 </details><br>

 Now, some of us might think that things are going quite well for us at the moment, and we do not seem to be suffering much.
 In fact, we are totally immersed in the causes of suffering.
 For our very food and clothing, our homes, the adornments and celebrations that give us pleasure, are all produced with harmful actions.
 As everything we do is just a concoction of [negative actions](#negative-action), it can only lead to suffering.
-As examples, consider tea and [tsampa](#tsampa)<sup>*</sup>
+As examples, consider tea and [tsampa](#tsampa)[^a22]

-<sup>* Tea and <i><a href="#tsampa">tsampa</a></i>, finely ground roasted barley, are the two staples throughout Tibet.
-Tibetan tea is churned with milk and butter and consumed frequently during the day. <a href="#tsampa">Tsampa</a> is mixed with it to make an instant food.</sup>

 Where tea is grown, in China, the number of small creatures that are killed while it is planted, while the leaves are being picked, and so on, would be impossible to count.
 The tea is then carried as far as Dartsedo by porters.
 Each porter carries a load of twelve six-brick packs, taking the weight on a band around his forehead which wears away his skin.
 But even when his skull shows through, all white, he carries on.
 From Dotok onwards, *dzo*, yaks and mules take over, their backs breaking, their bellies perforated with cuts, patches of their hair chafed away.
 They suffer terribly from their servitude.
 Bartering the tea involves nothing but a series of broken promises, cheating and argument, until finally the tea changes hands, usually in exchange for animal products like wool and lambskins.
 Now wool, in summer before shearing, is crawling with fleas, ticks and other small creatures as numerous as the strands of wool themselves.
 During shearing, most of those insects are decapitated, cut in two or disembowelled.
 Those not killed remain stuck in the wool and suffocate.
 All of this can only lead to lower rebirths.
 As for lambskins, remember that new-born lambs have all their organs of sense, and they feel pleasure and pain.
 Just as they are enjoying their first instants of life, in perfect health, they are killed.
 Perhaps they are only stupid animals but nevertheless they do not want to die&mdash;they love life and suffer as they are tortured and slaughtered.
 As for the ewes whose little ones have been killed, they are a living example of the sorrow experienced by a mother who loses her only child.
 So when we think about the production and trade of such products, we can understand that even a single sip of tea cannot but contribute to rebirth in the [lower realms](#lower-realms).